wp-plugins/dynamic-audio-player-basic/readme.txt

 = So, does this plugin work with any browser? =

-No. It will work only with HTML5 audio compatible browsers. <a title="caniuse.com" href="http://caniuse.com/#search=audio element" target="_blank">Here</a> you can see a list of supported browsers.
+No (but almost).
+It will work only with HTML5 audio compatible browsers. <a title="caniuse.com" href="http://caniuse.com/#search=audio element" target="_blank">Here</a> you can see a list of supported browsers.

+= The widget does not appear in the "widgets" section =

+Reload the page.
+If the widget "Dynamic Audio Player Widget" is not added to the sidebar, add it manually.

 == Changelog ==

+= 2.0.1 =
+Improve description and FAQ.

 = 2.0.0 =
 Integrated the PRO version.
 Now you can navigate through the site while the tracks keep playing.